Faisal bin Bandar Al Saud (born 1945)

-Faisal bin Bandar bin Abdulaziz Al Saud (فيصل بن بندر بن عبد العزيز آل سعود) (born 1945) is a Saudi royal who has served as the governor of Riyadh since 2015.
+Faisal bin Bandar bin Abdulaziz Al Saud (فيصل بن بندر بن عبد العزيز آل سعود) (born 1945) is a Saudi royal, a grandson of Saudi Arabia's founder King Abdulaziz, who has served as the governor of Riyadh since 2015.

 Early life and education

 Prince Faisal was born in 1945.
 He is the eldest son of Prince Bandar bin Abdulaziz.
 His mother is Wasmiyah bint Abdul Rahman Al Mu'ammar.
-Prince Faisal obtained a bachelor of arts degree in history at King Saud University in 1969.
+Prince Faisal obtained a bachelor of arts degree in Management at King Saud University in 1969.

 Career

 Faisal bin Bandar is a former military officer.
 In 1970, he served as the director of the organization and administration department of the Ministry of Defense.
 He began to serve as the director of the training department of the Ministry of Communication in 1974.
-Then he appointed assistant deputy governor of Asir Province in 1978 which he held until 1981.
+Then he was appointed assistant deputy governor of Asir Province in 1978 which he held until 1981.
 He was named as deputy governor of the same province in May 1981.
 He was the governor of Al-Qassim Province from May 1992 to 29 January 2015 when he was named as the governor of Riyadh Province.
 He replaced Turki bin Abdullah as governor of Riyadh Province.
 Faisal bin Mishaal Al Saud became the governor of Al Qassim Province on the same date.

-On 20 April 2016 he was heading the delegation welcoming USA president Barack Obama to Riyadh.
+On 20 April 2016, he was heading the delegation welcoming US president Barack Obama to Riyadh.